 Why Malta is your next holiday destination!

 Malta is perhaps one of the most underrated holiday destinations in Europe: wonderful climate and beaches; unique, sumptuous cuisine; myriad cultural events throughout the year; and a greater density of historical sights than any country in the world!
 In short, this sunny island paradise has something for everyone, and if you go, you’ll wonder why you didn’t visit sooner!
 So, if you’re not convinced already, we’ve decided to help out by listing the top reasons why Malta is your next holiday!
+For even more information, check out this guide to Malta.

 Being an island, Malta has many fantastic beaches, and the climate to match!
 The nation is blessed with a staggering 300 days a year of sunshine, and barely any rainfall during the summer, making it a favourite among those who require near-guaranteed sunshine when on holiday.